-The after fail softkey determines what action the oscilloscope takes after a failure: stop or continue.
+The AFTER FAIL softkey determines what action the oscilloscope takes after a failure: stop or continue.

-Stop If the on fail, save softkey is set to a waveform memory, the test stops after a failure occurs.
-If the on fail, save softkey is set to multiple, the test continues to run until all of the 665 records are filled.
+Stop If the ON FAIL, SAVE softkey is set to a waveform memory, the test stops after a failure occurs.
+If the ON FAIL, SAVE softkey is set to multiple, the test continues to run until all of the 665 records are filled.

-Continue If the on fail, save softkey is set to a waveform memory, the new fail data is written to the memory after each failure.
+Continue If the ON FAIL, SAVE softkey is set to a waveform memory, the new fail data is written to the memory after each failure.
 The previous data is overwritten, unless the protect softkey is set to on in the waveform save menu.
-If the waveform protect softkey is set to on, the message "memory protected is displayed," and the data is not saved.
-If the on fail, save softkey is set to multiple, the test continues to run until all of the 665 memories are filled.
+If the waveform protect softkey is set to on, the message "PROTECT ON: CANNOT STORE TO MEMORY #," and the data is not saved.
+If the ON FAIL, SAVE softkey is set to multiple, the test continues to run until all of the 665 memories are filled.
 Then, the test continues to run and starts overwriting the data that was previously stored in the memories.
 The test continues to run until you turn off the test with the test softkey or after fail softkey.